kriserickson/aging-coder/src/posts/2025-06-11-experiments-in-supervised-learning-part-2.md

   ]
 {% endhighlight %}

+### Building the ML Pipeline

+Before diving into our specific model, let me briefly explain what a scikit-learn pipeline is for those who aren't familiar.

+A pipeline in scikit-learn is a way to chain together multiple processing steps into a single, cohesive workflow.
+Think of it as an assembly line: raw data enters at one end, passes through various transformations (preprocessing, feature extraction, scaling), and finally reaches the machine learning algorithm at the other end.

+The main benefits of using pipelines include:
+- **Cleaner code**: All your preprocessing steps stay organized in a single object
+- **Prevention of data leakage**: Transformations are properly separated between training and test data
+- **Simplified model deployment**: The entire workflow can be saved as one unit
+- **Easy parameter tuning**: You can optimize parameters across all steps at once

+In our recipe classifier, we'll build a pipeline that handles both text and structured features, scales the data appropriately, and feeds everything into our classification algorithm.

-For our initial run we are going to just do very basic feature extraction, the tag that feature exists in, the depth in the heirachy of the HTML, the length of the text, whether it starts with a digit, and the number of commas and periods in the text and of course the raw text itself.
+For our initial model we are going to just do very basic feature extraction, the tag that feature exists in, the depth in the heirarchy of the HTML, the length of the text, whether it starts with a digit, and the number of commas and periods in the text and of course the raw text itself.
 As we will see later, this is a very basic feature set, but it is enough to understand the idea of training and see where we will need improvement later.

 Finally we are going to get into some actual machine learning code, the first thing we will split the data into training and testing sets.
 We are using [scikit-learn](https://scikit-learn.org/stable/) (imported as sklearn) which is one of the most popular [Python libraries for machine learning](https://en.wikipedia.org/wiki/Scikit-learn).
 The code to split the data is: